nggit/tremolo-docs/configuration.md

 Below are some parameters that can be used in `app.listen()` or `app.run()`.

 ### host
-E.g. `localhost`, `127.0.0.1`, etc.
+E.g. `'localhost'`, `'127.0.0.1'`, etc.

-In Tremolo, `::` means listen on all IPv6 interfaces, but also enables dual-stack support.
+In Tremolo, `'::'` means listen on all IPv6 interfaces, but also enables dual-stack support.

 ### port
 E.g. `8000`, `8080`, etc.